Adel-Nasser-Eid/Tier-App-via-Terraform/README.md

 - creates an ec2 instance named "App" inside the public subnet.
 - creates an ec2 instance named "DB" inside the private subnet.
 - stores the state file of terraform "terraform.tfstate" in the pre-made s3 bucket, and lock it by the pre-made dynamoDB table.

+use these commands to start the project
+- terraform init
+- terraform apply
+and you can stop the project with this command
+- terraform destroy